-All arborist who we recommend have been trained in the Australian standards for the pruning of amenity trees, chainsaw safety and removing trees in confined spaces.
+All arborists we recommend have been trained in the Australian standards for pruning amenity trees, chainsaw safety and removing trees in confined spaces.

 These standards include:

 AS 4970-2009 – Protection of trees on development sites

 AS 4970-2009- AMDT 1 Protection of trees on development sites

 AS 2303 – 2015 Tree Stock for landscape use